efrecon/pgbackup/README.md

 1. `db`, an instance of the PostgreSQL database.
 2. `pgbackup`, which runs `backup.sh` once and will perform a backup of all databases when it starts.
-3. `davbackup`, which runs `offline.sh` once and will copy the latest backup to another volume in compressed form.
+3. `davbackup`, which runs `offsite.sh` once and will copy the latest backup to another volume in compressed form.
 This could be a WebDAV mounted volume, even though it isn't since this is just an example.
 4. `pulse`, runs an instance of `efrecon/dockron` and will restart the two